Dumuzy/KeizerForClubs/docs/KeizerForClubs.EN.md

 separated from the others.
 I recommend lower values for tournaments with less than 20 players.

+#### Normalization of victory

+If this checkbox is checked, all the Keizer points are normalized so that a win against the last in the rank counts 1 Keizer point.

+This doesn't really change anything in the calculation of the rankings or the pairing.
+But it somehow makes the Keizer points much more graspable.

+(In the original Keizer system the given Keizer points usually are big whole numbers.
+Originally, this has probably been the case to make the caclculations easier.
+It's easier to calculate with whole numbers if you don't have a computer.

+Nowadays, all the calculation is done by the computer and so we can use much smaller but broken numbers.)

 <br />

 ### Lists menu